jakobib/angularjs2014/angularjs-library-services.md

 implementation for each particular library system.
-With a set of AngularJS modules for the basic library services (search, availability, patron account) it should even be possible to create a custom OPAC interface in less than hundred lines of HTML and JavaScript.
+With a set of AngularJS modules for the basic library services (search, availability, patron account) it should even be possible to create a custom OPAC interface in less than a hundred lines of HTML and JavaScript.

 Even if AngularJS is not the framework of your choice, it makes sense to provide client modules to your APIs, as illustrated in figure 1.
 Libraries